Student Code of Conduct Policy

 Student Conduct Resolution

-• After the Conduct Officer has met with or attempted to meet with the involved parties and a resolution/outcome has been determined the Student Conduct Officer will create a written Student Conduct Resolution.
-The Student Conduct Resolution will be delivered to the respondent via email and/or print copy.
+- After the Conduct Officer has met with or attempted to meet with the involved parties and a resolution/outcome has been determined, the Student Conduct Officer creates a written Student Conduct Resolution.

-• After an appeal has been submitted all sanctions may be temporarily suspended pending the appeal decision, with the exception of a summary suspension.
+- After an appeal has been submitted, all sanctions may be temporarily suspended pending the appeal decision, with the exception of a summary suspension.

-• The Appeals Officer has the authority to review any materials, notes, and/or other information associated with the Student Conduct case.
-The Appeals Officer may also request to meet with the complainant, respondent, Student Conduct officer, and/or any other person(s) associated with the Student Conduct case.
+- The Appeals Officer has the authority to review any materials, notes and/or other information associated with the Student Conduct case.
+The Appeals Officer may also request to meet with the complainant, respondent, Student Conduct Officer and/or any other person(s) associated with the Student Conduct case.

-• The Appeals Officer has the authority to uphold, reject, or alter the decision made by the Student Conduct Officer.
+- The Appeals Officer has the authority to uphold, reject or alter the decision made by the Student Conduct Officer.

 Interpretation

-• Any questions of interpretation or application of the Minnesota State Community and Technical College Code of Conduct should be referred to the Dean of Students or their designee.
+Words used in this Student Code of Conduct should be assumed to have their ordinary meaning unless the context indicates that a different meaning was intended.
+Any questions of interpretation or application of the Student Code of Conduct should be referred to the Dean of Students or their designee.

 Notification and Maintenance of Records